Rural Integrated National Transit Database (iNTD)

 The system was developed to help rural transit providers and state DOTs quickly select NTD data and variables for Section 5311 recipients and subrecipients.
 Performance measures relevant to rural systems are included in the module.
 Users can run standard reports, view NTD forms, or select their own variables.

 To access to the Rural iNTD system, register here and then enter your password on the Rural iNTD login page.
 (To log in for the Urban iNTD, click here.)
+For information about the National Transit Database (NTD), click here.

 There are video tutorials within Rural iNTD that will show you how to use the system to access the rural data, view trends, and compare peer states and transit providers.
 You can also view the Rural iNTD Overview Webinar from June 2015 for an overview of the tool and some guidance on how to use it.